f4fez/prm80/Tools/ChannelListFromToPRM_HowTo.md

 ---------------------------------
 ![](Pictures/TeraTerm_TerminallConfig.jpg)

-Ensure that 'new line' is configured to 'Carriage ReturÅh (CR)'.
+Ensure that 'new line' is configured to 'Carriage Return (CR)'.
 Disable Local Echo.
 To start the communication to the PRM80xx it may be necessary to Reset the Terminal (Control Menu -> Reset Terminal)

 If you can see following screen after entering a 'H', the communication from PC to PRM80xx is running well: